Safety key as Auckland boaties hit the water

 You cannot travel in the same vehicle as people from other households.

 You can only travel to Waiheke Island or Great Barrier Island (Aotea Island) if you are a resident on either of the islands.
-It is not permitted to berth, anchor off the coast or land on the two islands.
+It is permitted to berth, anchor or coast off the two islands, but it is not permitted to land.

 Please refer to our Facebook page for updates.